Buying a Sewing Machine

 As you consider buying a sewing machine, try to complete each of the following steps on the way to a final choice.
 Check each item off when it is finished.

-▢ Check out the available sewing machines.
-Go to a library and read magazine articles on how to buy a sewing machine.
+- Check out currently available sewing machines.
+Go to a library or look online and read articles on how to buy a sewing machine.
 Study the articles that compare machine types and brands to determine which are recommended by consumer research services.

-▢ Discuss sewing machines with friends.
-Which ones have they had good and bad experience with?
+- Discuss sewing machines with friends.
+Which ones have they had good and bad experiences with?

 Consider the types of sewing machines available while shopping.
 Check for the type that best meets your needs.

-Straight stitch.
-This type is usually the least expensive.
+If you’re an occasional sewer or on a budget, this type should work just fine.
+They require you to manipulate most controls by hand and can handle basic repairs, hems, simple clothing, and crafts projects.
+This type of machine is usually the least expensive.
 It sews forward and backward, and is suitable for mending and routine sewing.
 It’s probably the most practical machine for someone who will sew only a little, or does not intend to use decorative stitching.

-Electronic or computerized machine.
+If you sew frequently or can spend more, an electronic model can be a worthwhile investment.
+These shift many tedious sewing jobs from your hands to computer chips.
+A typical machine offers touchpad controls, an LED screen, an array of presser feet for challenges such as piping and topstitching, and settings for dozens or even hundreds of stitch types.
 This type has the capabilities of the mechanical zigzag type, and much more.
 It is controlled by electronic chips, like those found in computers, rather than mechanical parts.
 The electronic system allows stitches to be selected by pushing a button.
-Optimum stitch widths, stitch lengths, and density are programmed into the machine by the manufacturer, but can be adjusted by the user.
+Optimal stitch widths, stitch lengths, and density are programmed into the machine by the manufacturer, but can be adjusted by the user.
 The best use of this machine depends on a thorough knowledge of the machine and how it is used.

 Consider the Cost

-There are sales and special offers that can save the buyer quite a bit of money.
-However, be wary of special service contracts, special discounts, and “you-have-won-a-machine” offers received in the mail or by telephone.
+There are sales and special offers that can save buyers quite a bit of money.
+However, be wary of special service contracts, special discounts, and offers received in the mail or by telephone.
 These offers often involve another transaction that is as expensive or more expensive than buying a similar machine from a reliable local dealer.